ndeirm/Exams-scheduling-with-AI/README.md

 # Exams-scheduling-with-AI
 A java app to calclulate the optimum scheduling of all Courses in order all students participating in Final examinations to have max time for study.

-(IF YOU ARE INTERESTING TO PARTICIPATE IN FURTHER DEVELOPMENT OF THIS APP PLS COPY-PASTE THE BELOW IN GOOGLE TRANSPLATE, I DONT HAVE THE TIME TO DO THE TRANSLATION MYSELF)
+(IF YOU ARE INTERESTING TO PARTICIPATE IN FUTURE DEVELOPMENT OF THIS APP PLS COPY-PASTE THE BELOW AND GOOGLE TRANSPLATE IT IN YOUR LANGUAGE)
+Comtact me at ndeirm@gmail.com

 Προϋποθέσεις